hapax/hapax.github.io/assets/teaching.md

 	</figure>

 Would you have enjoyed this hiking class?
-Or would you have lost interest, and started lagging behind?
+Or would you have lost interest (if you were lucky enough to have any) and started lagging behind?
 Maybe, in time, you would come to proudly identify as someone who sucked at hiking!
+(I'm hoping this is starting to ring bells, but let's continue.)
 The problem with the class is obvious.
-For most people, walking is not an intrinsically interesting activity, particularly if the walk is long!
-There needs to be some motivation to walk, something to walk towards or to look at en route.
+For most people, walking is not an intrinsically interesting activity; there needs to be some motivation to walk, something to walk towards or to look at en route.
 That's what *hiking* (as opposed to *walking*) should be about.
-But if there's no motivation, it becomes a chore, and rather than being trained to walk, you will be trained to *avoid walking*.
+But if there's no motivation, it becomes a chore, and rather than being trained to hike, you will be trained to *avoid hiking*.

-There are a few different ways we could fix this situation.
-The first is to make the connection between practice and real life closer, exchanging hikes for small, unambitious strolls.
+In other words, these hiking classes effectively kill interest in hiking.

+How do we fix them?
+A radical fix is to stop teach hiking altogether.
+Instead, teach students how to walk to the store, or the bus stop, or around the block with a dog, the sort of walking most adults actually do.
+And maybe this would have made sense a hundred years ago.
 But what if a whole sector of the economy depends on advanced hiking skills?
 What if we need wayfarers, explorers and hunters to help meet the needs of society as a whole?
-If we lower our sights, everyone loses.
+Hiking classes should be advertising these career choices, and preparing students who decide to pursue them.

-Perhaps we should restrict classes to the "natural walkers", the students who trudge tirelessly and without complaint through the scrubland.
+If the classes are boring, the only people to stick around will be the students who naturally love walking, who trudge tirelessly and without complaint through miles of scrubland.
-They appear to have the most potential.
+And some teachers will say: good!
+These are the students with talent and natural potential for hiking.
-But what if walking is a skill that can be *developed*, rather than a natural ability, like double-jointedness, you're either born with or not?
+But walking is a skill that be developed.
-If so, then just taking natural walkers cuts us off from a huge reservoir of
-talent: the students who could become good hikers if they were motivated to walk.

 There is a simple way to develop good hikers and maximise access to
 talent: stop marching students through the scrubland!